Skip to content

 Grey belt

 A new grey belt policy was also introduced in the NPPF.
 This allows development in some areas of green belt, provided certain criteria are met.
 Grey belt includes land that ‘does not strongly contribute’ to green belt purposes which are set out in the NPPF.
-The site at Coulter Lane is surrounded by existing development to the west, east and south.
+The site at Church Road is surrounded by existing development to the west, east and south.
 It therefore meets the criteria for grey belt land and is being brought forward for a sensitive, landscape-led sustainable infill residential development on this basis.

 Five-year housing land supply

 The new NPPF also requires that Lichfield District Council is able to demonstrate a five-year housing land supply.
 This is the amount of land that the Council must identify to ensure there are sufficient deliverable sites for residential development over the next five years.
 Lichfield District Council currently can only demonstrate an approximately 3.65 year supply of deliverable housing land.
-In light of this, an outline planning application for grey belt land at Coulter Lane is now being brought forward to contribute to meeting this housing delivery shortfall, rounding off the settlement edge at a sustainable, infill location.
+In light of this, an outline planning application for grey belt land at Church Road is now being brought forward to contribute to meeting this housing delivery shortfall, rounding off the settlement edge at a sustainable, infill location.

 An outline planning application establishes the broad principles of development, such as access arrangements, illustrative concept layout, number of homes and general extent of development.